Ruby Murray: Chart success

 Murray kept busy on the variety stage in Northern Ireland in the early 1950s and in 1954 she joined a touring revue called "Yankee Doodle Blarney" which gave her very useful exposure on the English variety stages.
 Richard Afton offered her the position of resident singer on the BBC's Quite Contrary television show, to replace Joan Regan.
-After being again spotted by Ray Martin on the first "Quite Contrary" show, Murray was signed to Columbia and her first single, "Heartbeat", reached No. 3 in the UK Singles Chart in December 1954.
+After being again spotted by Ray Martin on the first Quite Contrary show, Murray was signed to Columbia and her first single, "Heartbeat", reached No. 3 in the UK Singles Chart in December 1954.
 "Softly, Softly", her second single, reached number one in early 1955.
-That same year Murray set a pop chart record by having five hits in the Top Twenty in one week, a feat unmatched for many years.
+That year Murray set a pop chart record by having five hits in the Top Twenty in one week, a feat unmatched for many years.
 In 2014, the Guinness Book of World Records issued three certificates confirming that at the date of issue, nobody had beaten this record, although it was shared with three other singers.
-The record by a female singer still stands at the date of 26 February 2019.
+The record by a female singer stood until 2022 when Taylor Swift broke it.

-The 1950s was a busy period for Murray, during which she had her own television show, starred at the London Palladium with Norman Wisdom, appeared in a Royal Command Performance (1955), and toured the world.
+The 1950s was a busy period for Murray, during which she had her own television show, starred at the London Palladium with Norman Wisdom, appeared in a Royal Command Performance (1955) and toured the world.
 In a period of 52 weeks, starting on 3 December 1954 and lasting until the end of November 1955, Murray constantly had at least one single in the UK charts – this at a time when only a Top 20 was listed.

-Murray appeared in her only film role, as Ruby, in A Touch of the Sun, a 1956 farce with Frankie Howerd and Dennis Price.
+Murray appeared as "Ruby" in her only film role, A Touch of the Sun, a 1956 farce with Frankie Howerd and Dennis Price.
 A couple of hits followed later in the decade; "Goodbye Jimmy, Goodbye", a No. 10 hit in 1959, was her final appearance in the charts.

 EMI put together a compilation album of her hits on CD in 1989, including songs that regularly featured in her act; "Mr. Wonderful", "Scarlet Ribbons" and "It's the Irish in Me".
 They updated this with the release of EMI Presents The Magic of Ruby Murray in 1997 and a four CD album, Anthology – The Golden Anniversary Collection, in 2005, the 50th anniversary of her peak successes on the charts.

 Legacy

 Murray's popularity led to her name being adopted in Cockney rhyming slang as a rhyme for "curry".
 The phrase "have a ruby" appears in various episodes of the BBC TV comedy series Only Fools and Horses.
+It also appeared in another BBC sitcom series, The Royle Family.

 A play about Murray's life, Ruby, written by the Belfast playwright Marie Jones, opened at the Group Theatre in Belfast in April 2000.
 A second play, by Michael Cameron, opened in Belfast on 13 February 2019 and was sold out at all performances.

+Virgin Atlantic G-VYUM, a Boeing 787-9, is named the “Ruby Murray” in her honour.